Ellis County Emergency Service District (ESD) 9 Fiscal Overview

 How is ESD 9 currently funded?

-ESD 9 currently operates on income collected through ad valorem propery taxes at a rate of $0.10 per $100 of property valuation.
-For the 2024-2025 fiscal year, the budget is based on $749,904 in revenue.
-This sole revenue source is insufficient to meet the increasing demands and growing needds of ESD 9.
+ESD 9 currently operates on income collected through ad valorem property taxes at a rate of $0.10 per $100 of property valuation.
+For the 2024-2025 fiscal year, the budget was based on $749,904 in revenue.
+This sole revenue source is insufficient to meet the increasing demands and growing needs of ESD 9.